Skip to content

 Expertise: conversion optimization, keyword strategy, platform algorithms, A/B testing, pricing, query-letter conventions, social metrics, KDP optimization.

 Phase 1: Setup.
-You pose the marketing question you want the Studio to debate.
+You pose the marketing question you want the Studio to analyze.
 “How should we position this book to stand out in crowded urban fantasy?”
 “What’s the strongest hook for this book’s blurb?”
 “Should we lead marketing with the romance or the worldbuilding?”
-Pick the member lineup (usually the defaults), pick the moderator depth, and optionally toggle early consensus exit.
+Attach the relevant context and start the run.

 Phase 2: Context loading.
 The Studio pulls in context from the rest of your project — your Market Intel (comp titles, genre positioning, reader persona, positioning statement), your existing Copywriting assets (blurbs, taglines), and any previous Studio sessions on the same book.
-The debate members see all of this as background before they start debating.
+The local handlers receive this as structured background before the session starts.

 Phase 3: The debate.
 The members respond in sequence, round by round.
 The default is 3 rounds, configurable up to 5.
 Each round: